- To be a student, faculty member, or staff member

 - The Allocations Committee will vote on all submitted applications (this process can range between 1-2 weeks).

-- The SCIF coordinator will inform all candidates about the decisions and then all approved projects will begin
+- The SCIF manager will inform all candidates about the decisions and then all approved projects will begin

 - Make sure you gather and submit all of the following